 NEW YORK, NY.- Klein Sun Gallery

-is presenting Photography Autocracy, a solo exhibition of mixed media installations by Beijing-based artist Cai Dongdong, on view through January 6, 2018.
+is presenting Fountain 泉, a solo exhibition of mixed media installations by Beijing-based artist Cai Dongdong, on view from February 18 through March 19, 2016.